How To Create A Killer Radiology Personal Statement

 The first paragraph is also an important place to tell the reader why you are interested in radiology.
 Many times I will read a radiology personal statement and say to myself that was kind of interesting, but why does this person want to go into the radiology field?
 He/she never quite answers the question and I am left feeling that this person does not know why they want to enter the field.
 Don’t let that be you!

 Explain Any Problems/Issues

-I like the applicant to be upfront with the reader rather quickly if there was any issue that may cause a program director or resident to discard an application.
-It could be addressing something as serious as a former conviction for drunk driving when you were young and stupid or something milder like a questionable quotation from a mentor that you found in your Deans Letter.
+I like the applicant to be upfront with the reader rather quickly if there was an issue that may cause a program director or resident to discard an application.
+It could be addressing something as serious as a former conviction for drunk driving when you were young and stupid.
+Or, it could be something milder like a questionable quotation from a mentor that you found in your Deans Letter.
 Either way, you need to explain yourself.
-Otherwise, the problem/issue can declare itself as a red flag and prevent you from getting the interview that you really want.
+Otherwise, the problem/issue can declare itself as a red flag.
+Subsequently, it can prevent you from getting the interview that you really want.